oracle/rwloadsim/docs/FILE.md

 and most operations on files in rwloadsim are implemented using standard calls like fopen(), popen(), fgets(), fprintf() etc.
 All files are line oriented.
-You open a file by assigning a string to it, and close a file by assigning null to it.
+You open a file for writing by assigning a string to it, and close a file by assigning null to it.
 Depending on how it was opened, you can use operations like readline and writeline.

-The string that is assigned to the file is interpreted similar to how the shell does it, and the file can be opened in one of these five ways:
+There are different assignment operators to allow for read, append, etc:

-* To open for write, simply assign a string containing the file name to it; for completeness with the other options, a single initial ">" can be used.
+* To open for write, simply assign a string containing the file name to it using := or >=.
-* To open for append, the first two characters of the string must be "\>\>"
+* To open for append, use the >>= assignment operator.
-* To open for read, the first character of the string must be "<"
+* To open for read, use the <= assignment operator.
-* To open a pipeline for write, the first character of the string must be "\|" and the following characters will be the actual pipeline.
+* To open a pipeline for write, use the \|= operator, the concatenation will be the command to execute.
-* To open a pipeline for read, the last character of the string must be "\|".
+* To open a pipeline for read, use the =\| operator, the concatenation will be the command to execute.

-In all cases, the initial or terminating character(s) are removed and will not be part of the file or pipe-line.
+The writeline and printline commands of rwloadsim do not include advanced output formatting, strings are output as is and integers or doubles are output using a predefined printf format of %d and %.2f respectively; these can be changed at compile time using directives.

-Rwloadsim does not include advanced output formatting, strings are output as is and integers or doubles are output using a predefined printf format of %d and %.2f respectively; these can be changed at compile time using directives.
+To get output formatting, use fprintf.

 This simple example
 ```
 file hello;
-hello := "hello.txt";
+hello >= "hello.txt";
 writeline hello, "Hello, World";
 hello := null;
 ```